Glue42/docs/docs/glue42-concepts/08_glue42-server/glue42-server.md

 * Glue42 Server Administrative UI - a React application that allows managing data stored in Glue42 Server
 * MongoDB database

 We provide Docker images for the stock implementation.
-Using the docker images you can deploy a version of the Server and configure it using a set of
+Using the docker images you can deploy a stock version of the Server.

 If any customization is needed, e.g. plugging a custom authenticator, we provide NPM packages that expose Glue42 Server and Glue42 Server Admin UI as modules.
 Those modules provide extension points for different things like authentication and storage.
 This allows you to setup new projects that use those modules passing them your custom extensions.